cos418atPrinceton/assignments_template/assignment1-3/README.md

   <tt>reduceF</tt> in <tt>main/ii.go</tt> so that they
   together produce an inverted index.
 Running
   <tt>ii.go</tt> should output a list of tuples, one per
   line, in the following format.
-Remember to set your <tt>GOPATH</tt> first.
 <pre>
 $ go run ii.go master sequential pg-*.txt
 $ head -n5 mrtmp.iiseq